-When we therefore decided to head to Thailand, it is unsurprising that we too want to visit this famous site.
+When we, therefore, decided to head to Thailand, it is unsurprising that we too want to visit this famous site.
 However, the more I delved into the region the more I discovered.
-Whilst of course any visit to Chiang Rai leads you to the shining white beacon, it would seem that there is much more to see in this mountainous province that is close to the boarders of both Laos and Myanmar (formerly Burma).
+Whilst, of course, any visit to Chiang Rai leads you to the shining white beacon, it would seem that there is much more to see in this mountainous province that is close to the borders of both Laos and Myanmar (formerly Burma).

 Lonely Planet was correct when they say that ‘Chiang Rai Province has such a diversity of attractions that its capital is often overlooked.
 This small, delightful city is worth getting to know…’

 The diversification of this Northern Province makes it difficult to concentrate on the capital city itself.
 Within a short time of researching what to go and where to head in the area, I had a list as long as my arm with only two days to potentially complete it in.
 From Chiang Rai, you can visit some of the best tea plantations in the country, spend time with Hill Tribe Villages, tour the infamous Golden Triangle, relax around waterfalls or hike up the surrounding mountains in the nearby National Parks so it really isn’t that surprising to find out that there are very few tourists that linger for too long in the city itself.
 That doesn’t mean it’s not worth-while of course, it just means that if you are one of the few opting to explore Chiang Rai in all its glory, chances are you will visit places that others easily overlook.

 What to See and Do in Chiang Rai